 The MPDB is queried each month for the number of intelligence checks added to the database during the reported month.
-The number of missing persons' intelligence checks is combined with the number of missing persons' intelligence checks year-to-date brought forward from the previous month in order to determine the total number of missing persons' intelligence checks year-to-date for the month being reported.
-These figures are maintained in an Excel spreadsheet titled "PBB measure."
-The YTD data is equal to data reported in the most current month.
-The calculations are reviewed and sent to IFS Office of Policy and Planning for submission.
+These figures are maintained in an Excel spreadsheet titled "PBB measure".
+The calculations are reviewed and sent to IFS Office of Policy and Planning for monthly submission.
+Monthly data are totaled to calculate a YTD figure.

 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.